Alaskasheut/Alaskasheut/README.md

 #
 Hi there!

 My name is Alma, and I’m a geologist.
-I am interested in a broad range of topics, but my main goal is to work on projects where I can integrate my field experience with data science and finance in exploration projects.
+I am interested in a broad range of topics, but my main goal is to work on projects where I can integrate my field experience in new projects.
+Also, I enjoy working in interdisciplinary teams.

 Fav day 🎃!